StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

         classtype:bad-unknown; sid:2018359; rev:4; \\
         metadata:created_at 2014_04_04, former_category INFO, updated_at 2020_08_20;)

-This signature is interesting because it is matching the Tactics, Techniques and Procedures of some actors without having to know the threat.
+This signature is interesting because it matches the Tactics, Techniques, and Procedures of some actors without having to know the threat.

 Rare HTTP user agents
 ---------------------

-As HTTP is really frequent on network, using the rare approach is often a good way to see outliers that can be interesting to investigate.
+As HTTP is frequently seen on network, using the rare approach is often a good way to see outliers that can be interesting to investigate.

 This can be done in Splunk via the following query: